toshipiazza/dropwizard-auth-ms-ad/README.md

 ## Introduction [![Build Status](https://travis-ci.org/commercehub-oss/dropwizard-auth-ms-ad.svg?branch=master)](https://travis-ci.org/commercehub-oss/dropwizard-auth-ms-ad)
 This BasicAuth provider uses the ActiveDirectory LDAP interface to authenticate and authorize your service principals.
-Existing LDAP providers can provide you the same capabilities as this Authenticator but this authenticator should require much less configuration and can take advantage of typical behaviors used in activeDirectory deployments.
+Existing LDAP providers can provide you the same capabilities as this Authenticator but this authenticator should require much less configuration and can take advantage of typical behaviors used in ActiveDirectory deployments.

 ## Before you continue
 This project is only in use for internal projects at CommerceHub.
 You should be familiar with the auth section of the DropWizard manual.
 You should consult your IT administrator before you bury her carefully size AD cluster with new auth requests.
-You *SHOULD* cache your interactions with AD; DropWizard provides CachingAuthenticator to help you with this.
+You *SHOULD* cache your interactions with ActiveDirectory; DropWizard provides CachingAuthenticator to help you with this.

 ## Maven (etc.) [ ![Download](https://api.bintray.com/packages/commercehub-oss/main/dropwizard-auth-active-directory/images/download.png) ](https://bintray.com/commercehub-oss/main/dropwizard-auth-active-directory/_latestVersion)

 Maven

 ```xml